Gabriellatrujillor/ReadMeHomework/README.md

 ## *Usage*

- To generate a Readme file
+ To generate a Readme

 ## *Credits*

- None
+ Me

 ## *License*